JupiterOne/graph-datadog/docs/development.md

 1. Register for a Datadog account.
-2. Create an API key by going to https://app.datadoghq.com/organization-settings/api-keys. (click on 'New Key' at the top right corner)
+2. Create an API key by going to https://app.datadoghq.com/organization-settings/api-keys. (click on 'New Key' at the top right corner).
+The account must have the "Datadog Admin Role" to be able to generate an API key.
-3. Create an application key by going to https://app.datadoghq.com/organization-settings/application-keys. (click on 'New Key' at the top right corner)
+3. Create an application key by going to https://app.datadoghq.com/organization-settings/application-keys. (click on 'New Key' at the top right corner).
+An account with any role can generate application key.
 4. Take note of these credentials and supply them to the integration's [.env file](../env.example).